ds-n/mnemosine/README.md

 # mnemosine
-In memory data structure store and message broker
+In memory key - value store and message broker